7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 Editor's Choice

-A superior clean boost pedal for the discerning musician.
+A superior pedal for the discerning musician.

 Keeley is regarded as one of the best pedal makers, with unique designs that excel in quality.
-The Katana Clean Boost is further proof of that solid reputation and comes with a unique design feature as well as great tone and fantastic build quality.
+The Katana is further proof of that solid reputation and comes with a unique design feature as well as great tone and fantastic build quality.

 We tried this pedal with our Gibson Les Paul going into our Twin Reverb amp via our pedalboard.
 After stepping on the single switch to activate the unit, we moved the side-mounted speed knob with our foot in order to adjust the gain.
 This unique design feature gave us real-time and hands-free control that can be of great use during a song, without the need to bend down or stop playing for gain adjustments.